xushizhou/xushizhou.github.io/_pages/about.md

 ## News and Updates

+- **Mar 2025**: To present "WHOMP: Wasserstein Homogeneity Partition" at the Stanford University *Conference on Parsimony and Learning (CPAL)*.
+- **Jan 2025**: Invited talk on "WHOMP: Wasserstein Homogeneity Partition" at the University of California Davis *MADDD& Seminer.
-- **Sep 2024**: Invited talk at the *Computational Harmonic Analysis in Data Science and Machine Learning* workshop, Casa Matemática Oaxaca & Banff International Research Station.
+- **Sep 2024**: Invited talk on *Fairness in Machine Learning* at the *Computational Harmonic Analysis in Data Science and Machine Learning* workshop, Casa Matemática Oaxaca & Banff International Research Station.
-- **Jul 2024**: Presented my latest research at the International Conference on Machine Learning (ICML).
+- **Jul 2024**: Presented "Fair Data Representation at the Pareto Frontier" at the *International Conference on Machine Learning (ICML)*.
 - **Jun 2024**: Awarded the Yueh-Jing Lin Scholarship for excellence in research at UC Davis.
-- **Aug 2023**: Published in the *Journal of Machine Learning Research* on fairness in machine learning at the Pareto frontier.
+- **Aug 2023**: "Fair Data Representation at the Pareto Frontier" is published in the *Journal of Machine Learning Research* on fairness in machine learning at the Pareto frontier.
--
 ---

 ## Get in Touch

-I am always open to discussing potential collaborations, research opportunities, and academic positions.
+I am always open to discussing potential collaborations and research opportunities.
 Feel free to reach out via [email](mailto:shzxu@ucdavis.edu) or connect with me on [LinkedIn](https://www.linkedin.com/in/shizhouxu/).

 For more information, you can download my [CV](assets/files/cv.pdf) or check out my [Google Scholar](https://scholar.google.com/citations?user=YOUR_UNIQUE_ID) profile.